talon-one/talon_go/docs/CartItem.md

 `func (o *CartItem) SetQuantity(v int32)`

 SetQuantity gets a reference to the given int32 and assigns it to the Quantity field.

+### GetReturnedQuantity

+`func (o *CartItem) GetReturnedQuantity() int32`

+GetReturnedQuantity returns the ReturnedQuantity field if non-nil, zero value otherwise.

+### GetReturnedQuantityOk

+`func (o *CartItem) GetReturnedQuantityOk() (int32, bool)`

+GetReturnedQuantityOk returns a tuple with the ReturnedQuantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasReturnedQuantity

+`func (o *CartItem) HasReturnedQuantity() bool`

+HasReturnedQuantity returns a boolean if a field has been set.

+### SetReturnedQuantity

+`func (o *CartItem) SetReturnedQuantity(v int32)`

+SetReturnedQuantity gets a reference to the given int32 and assigns it to the ReturnedQuantity field.

+### GetRemainingQuantity

+`func (o *CartItem) GetRemainingQuantity() int32`

+GetRemainingQuantity returns the RemainingQuantity field if non-nil, zero value otherwise.

+### GetRemainingQuantityOk

+`func (o *CartItem) GetRemainingQuantityOk() (int32, bool)`

+GetRemainingQuantityOk returns a tuple with the RemainingQuantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRemainingQuantity

+`func (o *CartItem) HasRemainingQuantity() bool`

+HasRemainingQuantity returns a boolean if a field has been set.

+### SetRemainingQuantity

+`func (o *CartItem) SetRemainingQuantity(v int32)`

+SetRemainingQuantity gets a reference to the given int32 and assigns it to the RemainingQuantity field.

 ### GetPrice